 What to expect during your telephone assessment

 Your appointment details will be communicated to you via email and text message.
-This will include the date, time and name of the Occupational Health Professional.
-Your referring HR/Manager will also be informed.
+This will include the date, time and name of the OH professional.
+Your referring HR person or manager will also be informed.

-- improve the quality of the services we provide
+• Improve the quality of the services we provide

-- train and provide our employees with feedback
+• Train and provide our employees with feedback

-- resolve any complaints or concerns that may arise
+• Resolve any complaints or concerns that may arise

 Please tell us as soon as possible or at the start of the consultation if you have any concerns with your call being recorded.

-- Details of any current prescription medication from your doctor or specialist.
+• Details of any current prescription medication from your doctor or specialist.

-- Any relevant health information, such as diabetic glucose monitoring diaries, peak flow diaries for asthmatics or mood diaries for psychological disorders.
+• Any relevant health information, such as diabetic glucose monitoring diaries, peak flow diaries for asthmatics or mood diaries for psychological disorders.

-- Details of how long your current Fit certificate runs if relevant.
+• Details of how long your current Fit certificate runs if relevant.

 What happens next?

-Following the consultation, an Occupational Health report will normally be sent within one working day.
-The report will be made available to your HR/Manager or named referrer and should answer the questions raised in the referral.
+Following the consultation, an OH report will normally be sent within one working day.
+The report will be made available to your referrer – and should answer the questions raised in the referral.

-Please note – if you miss your appointment we will need to inform your employer and they will be charged for the missed appointment.
+Please note – if you miss your appointment, we will need to inform your employer and they will be charged for the missed appointment.

 Health Management processes your personal data in line with relevant data protection and clinical governance requirements and good practice, including:

-- GMC Confidentiality and Faculty of Occupational Medicine (FOM) guidelines
+• GMC Confidentiality and Faculty of Occupational Medicine (FOM) guidelines

 • The General Data Protection Regulation (GDPR)

-- personal data is for the legitimate interests pursued by the Controller or by a third party – GDPR, Article 6(1)(f).
+• personal data is for the legitimate interests pursued by the Controller or by a third party – GDPR, Article 6(1)(f).
 Consent is not relied on for GDPR compliance;

 • special category (i.e. health) data is for the purposes of preventive or occupational medicine – GDPR, Article 9(2)(h)